 The so-called “experts” called him a failure.
 They didn’t believe he had the skills and talents to succeed.
 As Dr. Carol Dweck explains in her book, Mindset, Muhammad Ali “was not a natural.”
 Not by a long shot—at least according to the boxing experts of that era.

 What exactly was it about Ali that contributed to his incredible success in boxing?
-What made him “the greatest,” as he often proclaimed?
-It wasn’t his brawn.
-It was his brain.
+What made him “the greatest,” as he is often proclaimed?
+It wasn’t his brawn; it was his brain.